-Below, we have collected information on three different categories in order to compare them head to heard and declare an ultimate winner.
+Below, we have collected information on five different categories in order to compare them head to heard and declare an ultimate winner.

 Figuring out which athletes run fastest can be a bit tricky.
 While maximum speed is a good indicator, we should also keep in mind that American football players wear a hefty layer of padding.

 The best way to compare the two is to take stats from the NFL training combine, where players carry out a series of timed drills without any padding.
 For comparison purposes, we will use the speed stats from Jarryd Hayne, Australian rugby league superstar that tried his luck in the NFL back in 2015.

 The top speed recorded at the NFL combine for a 40-yard dash (36.6 meters) was 4.31 seconds in 2016.

 On the other hand, Hayne ran the same distance in 4.53 seconds during his 2015 stint with the 49ers, which is also extremely fast.